firstbirdtech/api-docs/source/includes/_userprovisioning.md

 }
 ```

-To update a user profile use following request:
+To update a user profile, use following request:

 ### HTTP Request